Contingent Payment Mechanisms for Resource Utilization: Introduction

-Allocated resources often go to waste, even when in scarce supply.
-It is common in university departments, for example, to find that all rooms are fully booked in advance, yet walking down the corridor one sees that many rooms are in fact empty.
-For examples from different domains, consider allocating spots in a spinning class to gym members, and assigning time slots for a public electric vehicle charging station to residents in a neighborhood.
-Even a gym member who is highly uncertain about his ability to attend the class, or a resident unsure about her need for charging, may selfishly reserve a space just in case this turns out to be convenient.
+Another example that we know about considers very costly, biolab equipment (costing as much as \$3M/yr to run), that is shared amongst four groups and that many students use.
+A problem with the current, first-come first-served reservation system is that the equipment is always fully booked, but frequently not used when the lab technician checks.
+For examples from other domains, consider allocating spots in a spinning class to gym members, and assigning time slots for a public electric vehicle charging station to residents in a neighborhood.
+Even a gym member who is highly uncertain about being able or willing to attend the class, or a resident unsure about actually needing to use the charging station, may reserve a space just in case this turns out to be convenient.